mrnz/mrnz.github.io/_posts/2016-09-28-two-fonts-in-one-word.md

 <h2 class="experiment">Experiment & fun</h2>

 <p>To achive this effect we need to import google fonts.
 One of them with additional query parameter - "text".
 This does that font deliver to us is just a subset, in this case it only contains one character.
-Then in css we can use our normal font stuck like that:</p>
+Then in css we can use our normal font stack like that:</p>

 <p>font-family: Lobster, 'Indie Flower'</p>